 A communications plan outlines how a project will be communicated to various audiences.
 Much like the work breakdown structure, a communications plan assigns responsibility for completing each component to a project team member.

 Each message has an intended audience.
-Project managers ensure each message is tailored to its specific audience.
 A communications plan helps project managers ensure the right information gets to the right people at the right time.

 09Stakeholder Management Plan